 A shop is available for half an hour after lunch and dinner.
 Here you can buy yoga clothes, mats, jewellery, stationery, books as well as a wide- range of essentials that you may have left behind.
 Wi-Fi is available in the comfortable seating area outside the shop during its opening times.

-The Ashram is a peaceful place, silence is requested before the yoga session in the morning, plus at meal times.
-Respect of the Ashram rules is necessary so that all at the Ashram can enjoy the peace and have time to relax, unwind and have the opportunity for contemplation.
+The Ashram is a peaceful place; silence is requested first and last thing as well as at meal times.
+Respect of the Ashram rules is necessary so that all at the Ashram can enjoy the peace, a time to relax, unwind and have the opportunity for contemplation.